Blue light casts a new light on sleep deficiency

 If we lived purely in natural light, our brain would signal the body to start releasing sleep hormones, like melatonin when it started to get dark outside.
 Our temperature would drop which would start the sleep process.
 When it got light again, our temperature would rise and our body would start producing hormones like cortisol to wake us up (1).

 When our bodies are exposed to artificial light, such as LED’s and screen lights, we are confusing it and all these natural processes are disrupted.
 The body doesn’t know when it’s time to get ready for sleep and stays alert.

 Studies have shown that melatonin is suppressed by approximately 85 percent when it’s exposed to room light during the night compared with dim light (2).

 With more blue light in our lives emitted by room lights and screens, our quality and duration of our sleep is negatively affected (3).
 Although we are staying up later on computers, watching TV or on our mobiles, it’s also the blue light we are exposed to during the day that is impacting our circadian rhythm and therefore our sleep (4).
 Sleep deprivation has a powerful impact on our overall wellness and there is a lot of evidence to support it (5).

 We live in the modern world, so it’s not realistic to start living purely in natural light.
 There are a few things you can do to limit your exposure and improve your quality of sleep.

 TIPS ON LIMITING EXPOSURE TO BLUE LIGHT

 - Turn off all your devices at least one hour before you go to bed.
-Try not to keep your mobile phone next to your bed to avoid temptation to check it.
-Read a book, take a bath or have a no-screen wind down routine.
+Try not to keep your mobile phone next to your bed to avoid the temptation to check it.
+Read a book, take a bath or have a no-screen wind-down routine.

 - Turn lights off gradually at night, or use a dimmer switch.